Prepare to apply

 Notes:

-- Projects submitted for this grant (up to $25,000) do not have to meet 1 of the following National priorities.
-However, if your project does meet 1 or more of the National priorities, it will receive extra points during the assessment process.
+- projects submitted for this grant (up to $25,000) do not have to meet any of the National priorities.
+However, if your project does meet 1 or more of the National priorities, it will receive additional points during the assessment process

-- The quality of the information you provide is more important than the number of priorities you address.
-For example, fully outlining how you meet 1 objective and/or national priority will be scored higher than attempting to cover multiple objectives and priorities with reduced details.
+- the quality of the information you provide is more important than the number of priorities you address.
+For example, fully outlining how you meet 1 objective and/or national priority will be scored higher than attempting to cover multiple objectives and priorities with minimal details

 Project activities and timelines (Question 26)